opencloud-community/ot-controller/docs/signaling/reference/timer.md

 ### JoinSuccess

-The `join_success` control event contains the module-specific fields decribed below.
+When joining a room with a timer running, the `join_success` control event contains the module-specific fields decribed below.

 #### Fields